English - (French possible during the first two years)

 IÉSEG’s Corporate Relations department organizes regular meetings to inform students about available tools for researching internships.
 Students will also be able to log on to IÉSEG’s website to browse postings for various internships.

-Manual jobs, line work, maintenance, employee … in a factory or service industry.
+Manual jobs, line work, maintenance…acquire an experience as an employee in a factory or service industry.
 Experience work requiring relatively low skills/qualifications.
-621 Social and Professional internships took place in 2014
+755 social and professional internships took place in 2017-2018.

 BAC + 1